Song Weilong (actor): 2019–present: Rising success and comeback to television

+Other ventures

 Philanthropy

 On March 19, 2016, Song attended the "Green Bicycle Tour" charity event in Chengdu as its youth ambassador.
 This event was sponsored and promoted by the cosmetics brand Innisfree.
 Song presented the Innisfree x Yongjiu crossover road bike collaboration and hosted the fan meeting afterwards.

 Endorsements and ambassadorships

-His Endorsements and ambassadorships includes international luxury brands Burberry, Emporio Armani's Accessories.
+His endorsements and ambassadorships includes international luxury brands Burberry, Emporio Armani and Mikimoto.

+In August 2020, Song was served as Makeup's spokesperson for Burberry Beauty.
+In September 2020, Song was appointed brand ambassador for British luxury fashion house Burberry after participating in its Trench Coat advertising campaign.

+In 2020, Italian luxury fashion house Emporio Armani announced that Song would serve as brand spokesperson for its Men's Watches in Greater China and the Asia-Pacific region.
+Since 2022, he was appointed as the Greater China and Asia-Pacific regional spokesperson for Emporio Armani's Men's Watches and Accessories.

-Since 2022, Japanese high-end jewelry brand Mikimoto announced Song as their first male Global Brand Ambassador.
+Since 2022, Japanese high-end jewelry brand Mikimoto announced Song as their first male global brand ambassador.

+In May 2024, Italian luxury fashion house Gucci has chosen Song as its newest brand ambassador through his appearance in the brand's 520 Chinese Valentine's Day campaign alongside Wen Qi.